darkrelics/eidolon-engine/documentation/incremental-api.md

    - **Without active story:** Does NOT include `ActiveStory` or `ActiveSegment`, but includes `AvailableStories` array if any stories are available
    - Fields are completely omitted from the response rather than being set to null

-4. **Available Stories:** When the character doesn't have an active story, the `AvailableStories` field is automatically populated with story details including availability status, cooldown information, prerequisites, and metadata.
+4. **Available Stories:** When the character doesn't have an active story, the `AvailableStories` field is automatically populated with story details including availability status, prerequisites, and metadata.
 This eliminates the need for a separate API call to get available stories.

 5. **Inventory Enrichment:** The `InventoryDetails` field provides full item information for UI display without requiring additional API calls.
 If item lookups fail, the character is still returned without enrichment.